310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Midori %}
-Ehh… You don’t have to do that… I don’t wanna be near him as much as I can during summer… It’s already suffocating and tiring as it is…
+Ehhh… You don’t have to do that… I don’t wanna be near him as much as I can during summer… It’s already suffocating and tiring as it is…
 {% endbubble %}

 {% img /img/es/scoutstory/buddy/chiakiorigcg.jpg %}